-After Tustin's death a Memorial Tribute to her was held at the Doubletree Hotel in Santa Monica, California on October 21, 1995.
-Initiated and coordinated by Dr. Judith Mitrani, the conference was sponsored by the Psychoanalytic Center of California Continuing Education Committee and was ably introduced and moderated by PCC President Elect John Lundgren, MD.
+After Tustin's death, a Memorial Tribute was held in Santa Monica, California on October 21, 1995.
+Initiated and coordinated by Dr. Judith Mitrani, the conference was sponsored by the Psychoanalytic Center of California’s Continuing Education Committee, and was ably introduced and moderated by PCC President Elect John Lundgren, MD.

-The hall where the meeting took place was decorated with poster portraits of Tustin in her youth, at the beginning of her career, and up to the month before her death.
-A video of her BBC Interview with Alexander Newman of the Squiggle Foundation was on view at the reception table, where copies of all of her books, generously donated for the occasion by her publishers, Karnac and Routledge, were available to participants.
+The hall where the meeting took place was decorated with portraits of Tustin in her youth, at the beginning of her career, up to the month before her death.
+A video of her BBC Interview with Alexander Newman of the Squiggle Foundation in London was on view at the reception table, where copies of all of Tustin’s books -- generously donated for the occasion by her publishers, Karnac and Routledge -- were available to participants for purchase.

 After the Memorial Conference, Drs.
-Theodore and Judith Mitrani began the work of collecting, editing and translating scientific contributions from all over the world to add to the papers from the Memorial Tribute as a Festschrift for Frances Tustin.
-Subsequently, Encounters with Autistic States: A Memorial Tribute to Frances Tustin was published and released by Jason Aronson Publishers in 1997.
+Theodore and Judith Mitrani began the work of collecting, editing and translating scientific contributions from all over the world to add to the papers presented at the Memorial Tribute to comprise a Festschrift for Frances Tustin.
+Subsequently, Encounters with Autistic States: A Memorial Tribute to Frances Tustin was published and released by Jason Aronson in 1997.

-The proceeds from the Memorial, from sales of Tustin's own books, from the sale of the Mitrani's book and some small donations from individuals were used to establish The Frances Tustin Memorial Trust to subsidize and administer a special perpetual fund to support an Annual Frances Tustin Memorial Prize (FTM) of $1,000 and a Lectureship, to be presented each year to the author of an outstanding paper, utilizing, explicating and extending Tustin's seminal ideas.
-These papers focus on the psychoanalytic work with ASD in children, adolescents and adults.
+The proceeds from the Memorial, from sales of Tustin's own books, from the sale of the Mitrani's book, and some small donations from individuals enabled the establishment of The The Frances Tustin Memorial Trust to subsidize and administer a special perpetual fund to support an Annual Frances Tustin Memorial Prize (FTMP) of $1,000 and a Lectureship to be presented each year to the author of an outstanding paper, utilizing, explicating and extending Tustin's seminal ideas.
+These papers focus on the psychoanalytic work with ASD and autistic states in children, adolescents and adults.